Guerrilla Geometry for Content Creation

 4) Aim small messages at individuals or small target markets; the smaller the better.

 6) Go deep and long.
-Apply the concept of effective frequency and stick to your brand and messaging for long-term effect.
+Apply the concept of effective frequency and stick to branded messaging for long-term effect.

-Guerrilla marketing at its best.
+The power of strategically placed original content.
+The producers of the film Terminator: Genesis wanted to make a splash for the opening.
+What better ambassador than Arnold himself?
+This is guerrilla marketing at its best.
 Cheap?
-Hell no. Effective?
+Hell no. Was it effective "EIC" content?
 Absolutely.
 Far better than a whole slate of ads and a wall of stickers.
 The video, by the way, picked up more than 20 million views, 167,000 likes, and more than 100,000 shares.
 In my humble opinion, serial deployment of various guerrilla tactics saved the film from what could have been a less-than-impressive opening.

 The content creator's ROI: relevant, optimized, impact

-Although the subtitle of Levinson's book reads: Easy and Inexpensive Strategies for Making Big Profits from Your Small Business, Guerrilla marketing is about cheap marketing strategies.
+Although the subtitle of Levinson's book reads: Easy and Inexpensive Strategies for Making Big Profits from Your Small Business, Guerrilla marketing IS NOT about cheap marketing strategies.
 Sure, can be a less expensive alternative to big dollar campaigns – but you still need research, great design and content that drives audience engagement; you still need to deploy imagination in places where other people have overlooked; you still need to be tasteful and mindful of your target audience.
+You still need to create mind-blowing content, consistently and over the long-term.
 Which brings me to my own guerrilla principle:

 If you want penetration, the message must be relevant to a specific target audience.
 If you want to trigger interaction with your audience and truly engage their interest, your message must be optimized for THEM.
 If you want conversion from your engagements and interactions with your audience, the message must carry impact on specific interests they have.
 These three - relevance, optimization, impact - must work in total concert with each other for the campaign to work effectively and efficiently.